EduardoOLSLRT/MachineLearning_Tasks/README.md

 ## 👨‍💻 Author

 Developed as part of machine learning coursework focusing on practical applications of supervised and unsupervised learning techniques.
+Made by 4 members, which is described at this repository contributors

 ---